vanzasetia/vanzasetia.site/src/about.md

 ## Privacy policy

 I do not collect any of your information.
 I do not put any kind of trackers and cookies.
-I provide the source code of this website so that you can verify it by yourself.

 ### Links to other websites